alilprogrammerappears/ScamWatch/Documentation.md

 <p>As there are legitimate situations where a user may need someone to remotely access their computer, ScamWatch has the ability to allow a one-time connection.
 As the purpose of ScamWatch is to prevent these connections however, the connection allowance times out after 30 minutes.
 Furthermore, the user can access this setting only after they enter a password and an alert is trigged locally as well as sent to their trusted contact (if added).</p>

 <p>The one-time connection feature essentially pauses the application.
-It stops the process monitoring for a period of time and <b><u>adjusts the firewall settings briefly OR whitelists a port? or all blocked RC ports?</u></b>.
-It does not pause the alerts, however.</p>
+It stops the process monitoring for a period of time to allow for the use of an RCA application.
+Currently, the time is set to 30 minutes.</p>

+<p>**NOTE**: In order for the One Time Connection to work, scamwatch.py <b>must</b> be running.
+If ScamWatch has been configured to start on computer start-up, it will automatically be running.
+This is something that will be improved upon in the future.
+For more information, refer to section 2.5: Future Work.</p>

 <br>

 #### 3.2.4 Local and External Alerts